Yes. The single-subject (“mono”) bachelor’s degree program in North American Studies, taught in English, is available from winter semester 2015/2016.

 It is not possible to make any statements regarding the chances of admission for a particular semester.
 However, you can see the minimum scores for candidates admitted in past semesters (see “Numerus Clausus”).

 Please use our online information on the status of an application process to obtain information on the status of your application/s.
-Please select the relevant portal and log on using your login details.
+Please select the relevant portal and log in to the portal using your login details.

 If you wish to create a new application, please follow the links on our application websites.

-We recommend the use of another browser as our application is not optimized for Safari.
+We recommend the use of another browser as our application is not optimised for Safari.